16th Guards Tank Division: Third Battle of Kharkov

 The corps with twelve tanks was pushed back by the German counterattack which began the Third Battle of Kharkov on 19 February, suffering heavy losses to the 11th Panzer Division in the Andreyevka area.
-The corps was forced to retreat northwards and was attacked by SS Division Wiking at Novopetrivka on 22 February.
+The corps was forced to retreat northwards and was attacked by SS Division Wiking at Novopetrykivka on 22 February.
 By 24 February the corps and the remnants of the Mobile Group were providing limited tank support to the defensive line of the 195th Rifle Division northwest of Stepanivka.
 By the end of 26 February the corps had been forced back by SS Wiking's attacks to the area northwest of Barvinkove, retreating along with the 10th Tank Corps.
 Two days later it defended positions to the east of the 195th Rifle Division, south of Balakliia and the Donets River, against the 17th Panzer Division.
 Two brigades of the corps defended Barvinkove along with remnants of Group Popov and the 1st Guards Army until the German breakthrough to the Donets on 28 February.
 The remnants of the 3rd Tank Corps then withdrew across the ice over the Donets.